-Throughout the home, whitewashed walls create a serene space and accents like rustic beams in the living room and an eclectic kitchen with pastel green cabinetry add extra charm.
-Three upstairs bedrooms feature blackened floorboards and low ceilings whole the bathroom done in a refreshed vintage style.
-The biggest draw of a cottage style home like this one may actually be the exterior: aesthetic, offering views through the traditional hand-crafted wooden windows and out to the spectacular gardens.
+Whitewashed walls create a serene space and accents like rustic beams in the living room and an eclectic kitchen with pastel green cabinetry add extra charm.
+Three upstairs bedrooms feature blackened floorboards and low ceilings.

-Synonymous with a secluded getaway, the term cabin can mean many things.
+Synonymous with secluded vacation home, the term cabin can mean many things.
 These types of houses have traditionally been small, modest structures.
-That said, today they can be chock full of amenities and as luxurious as a full-time house.
+Today, these contemporary homes can have all the amenities and as luxurious as a full-time house.

-In the past, cabins were often built with logs or timber, but these days, they can be constructed of just about any kind of building material.
+- Traditionally built with logs or timber, these days they use any kind of building material.

 Modernized Midcentury Style Cabin

-It has all the ease of a typical cabin type home and a mountain location to boot, but this unique design is all mid-century modern through and through.
-Johnston Architects created a design-forward home that capitalizes on the location of this home, perched on a mountainside above the river in the Methow Valley of Washington state.
+It has all the ease of a typical cabin-type home and a mountain location to boot, but this unique design is all mid-century modern through and through.
+Johnston Architects capitalized on its location — a mountainside above the river in the Methow Valley of Washington state.

-This property offers up great view and privacy, but to have both, the architects went with an “L” shaped plan that orients both ends toward the views.
-This created an inside corner, perfect to sheltered patio.
-Rusty steel was used on facade while the sides that are less affected by the elements are clad with cedar.
+This property has great views and privacy, so the architects used an “L” shaped plan to orient both ends toward the views.
+The facade is rusty steel while the sides that are less affected by the elements are clad with cedar.

 Luxury Mountain Chalet

 A castle is actually a fortified structure that originated in the Middle Ages, built for noble or royal families.
-While castles were fortifications built around the world to defend territories, there really aren’t any in the United States, writes the New York Times.
+That said, there really aren’t any in the United States, writes the New York Times.

 Abandoned Castle With New Life

-Having lived previous lives as a fortified royal manor, a hotel and then a ruined curiosity, Astley castle can now serve as a home.
-Owned by preservation charity the Landmark Trust, the abandoned castle in Nuneaton, Warwickshire, UK has been restored and reimagined as a fully habitable residence – with running water, a soaking tub and comfy beds.
+Previously a fortified royal manor, a hotel and then a ruined curiosity, Astley castle is now a home.
+The abandoned castle in Nuneaton, Warwickshire, UK was restored and reimagined as a fully habitable residence – with running water, a soaking tub and comfy beds.

 Through a competition, Witherford Watson Mann Architects were selected to carry out their unique plan for renovating the residence and moat, entry gateway, curtain walls, lake, church, and what was left of the Elizabethan era pleasure gardens.

-Expansive lawns, manicured gardens and a massive stately residence come to mind when someone mentions the word chateau.
-The French term is actually translated as “castle” but is usually used to describe what most would also call a palace or large country house, according to My French House.
+The French term is actually translated as “castle” but is usually used to describe what most call palaces or large French country homes.

-Similar to purchasing an old castle, a European chateau is a financial commitment to constant upkeep and maintenance, both inside and out, thanks to the size and age of most chateaux.
+Similar to purchasing an old castle, a European chateau is a financial commitment to constant upkeep and maintenance, both inside and out.

 Old World Chateau With Modern Comforts